SamarthVavadiya/Petrol-Management-System/README.md

 Petrol-Management-System<br />
 Django based Petrol Inventry Management System.
-I have used the argon dashboard template which is available for free online.
+I have used the argon dashboard template(for frontend) which is available for free online.

 Features:<br />
 Petrol pump administrator can add/update/delete petrol details.<br />